AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/inbound-links/seo-understanding-inbound-links.md

 | [!UICONTROL Links from my site] |Indicates if your site links to that URL.  |
 | [!UICONTROL PageRank]  |Identifies that URLs page rank in search (1 - 10) |

 Sweet!
-Now that you understand [!UICONTROL inbound links], we can suggest more inbound link opportunities for your site.
+Now that you understand inbound links, we can suggest more inbound link opportunities for your site.

 >[!MORELIKETHIS]
 >